DaneVinson/scarredworld/readme.md

 <br><br>

 ## Campaign Start
-Characters begin in [Lanstorm, City of Coins](./pages/city-of-coins.md) as a contracted members of the [Maqamir Trading Company](./pages/trading-company.md).
+Characters begin in [Lanstorm, City of Coins](./pages/city-of-coins.md) as a contracted members of the [Maqamir Trading Company](./pages/maqamir.md).
 Duties vary widely but each character has signed an [employment contract](./pages/contract.md).
-Players may decide upon any background for their character they wish as long as it encompasses this fact.
+Players may decide upon any background they wish for their character as long as it encompasses this fact.
 <br><br>